 What is causing climate change?

 Geological records stretching back millions of years indicate a number of large variations in Earth’s climate.
-However, research shows that it is 90% likely that human activity has caused more recent global warming.
+However, comprehensive assessment by scientists shows that it is extremely likely that human activity has been the dominant cause of warming since the mid-20th Century.

 Measuring a warming world